chang-ph/coinfer-sdk/typescript/sdk/ExperimentApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**experimentNotebookColab**](ExperimentApi.md#experimentNotebookColab) | **GET** /mcmc/experiment/{expid}/notebook/colab | Get a link of the notebook in Colab
+[**experimentNotebookColab**](ExperimentApi.md#experimentNotebookColab) | **GET** /mcmc/experiment/{expid}/notebook/colab | [DEPRECATED] Get a link of the notebook in Colab
 [**viewXpCloudwatchLogs**](ExperimentApi.md#viewXpCloudwatchLogs) | **GET** /mcmc/object/{objid}/cloudwatch-logs | [DEPRECATED] Get Cloudwatch logs

 # **experimentNotebookColab**
 > SuccRspAny experimentNotebookColab()

+DEPRECATED: Use /sys/colab instead.
 Create notebook which can be used to load and visualize the experiment result.
 Save it to Github and returns a link which can be used to open this notebook in Google Colab

 ### Example